More Information About Carnivorous plants

 Contrary to what Hollywood implies, there are no meat eating plants on the hunt for humans.
 Plants like Audrey, Jr (Little Shop of Horrors) and triffids (Day of the Triffids) are purely works of fiction.

-- Do not fertilize your carnivorous plant.
+Do not fertilize your carnivorous plant.
 Irrigating with tap water (which often contains heavy salts) can also be a problem for plants that eat insects.
-At Plant Delights Nursery, we use well water or recycled rain water.
+We use well water or recycled rain water.

 When you are ready to buy carnivorous plants for your garden, check out our online list of unique bog plants and carnivorous plants for sale here at Plant Delights Nursery.
 And when you do buy a carnivorous plant, please choose an ethical carnivorous plant nursery (like us) that only sells ethically produced plants that do not harm the last remaining native habitats of these endangered beauties.